Enclomiphene: Double testosterone without injections

 • Tracking symptom changes: energy, libido, erection quality, mood, and sleep

-• Reassessing every 6–12 months whether you still need medication or can taper
+• Reassessing every 6 to 12 months whether you still need medication or can taper

 Be clear on your timeline.
 A 30-year-old trying to conceive has different priorities from a 55-year-old who is done having children but wants stronger gym performance.
 In some men, a period of “enclomiphene double testosterone” during weight loss and lifestyle change is enough to reset the system, and they can later come off medication under supervision.